Hooligans (group): Second iteration

 On March 16, 2025, West posted a casting call for the new incarnation of the Hooligans to Twitter.
-In his post, he laid out several absurd rules for any "all male volunteers" interested in joining, such as disallowing fat people from applying, preferring those with the skin complexion of Sean Combs, and requiring members to be "comfortable wearing swastikas."
+In his post, he laid out several rules for any "all male volunteers" interested in joining, such as disallowing fat people from applying, preferring those with the skin complexion of Sean Combs, and requiring members to be "comfortable wearing swastikas."
 West also posted "urgent" flyers seeking "African American males" for the choir around Los Angeles.

 From March–April, West hosted tryouts for new members at his Los Angeles warehouse, which he had been using as a headquarters.
-He "trained" the group by having them perform to his singles "Carnival" (2024) and "Black Skinhead" (2013), causing West's neighbors to complain about the noise coming from his warehouse.
-Allegedly, a Nazi swastika was painted on the side of the building, which faced a nearby elementary school.
+During this time, West hired American musician André Troutman to be his music director, assembling the tryout group alongside him.
+West trained the group by having them perform to his singles "Carnival" (2024) and "Black Skinhead" (2013), causing his neighbors to complain about the noise coming from his warehouse.
+Allegedly, a Nazi swastika was painted on a side of the building that faced a nearby elementary school.
 Law enforcement officials who spoke to TMZ reported that they had received over a dozen calls in the past two months in relation to "where Kanye West is doing business for an upcoming event."

 This new iteration of the group first appeared on the song "Heil Hitler", released as a single on May 8, 2025.
 Due to its antisemitic theming, including a sample from a Adolf Hitler speech in its outro, the song received widespread condemnation from media outlets.
 The main version of the track is also known as the "Hooligan Version" in reference to the group's vocals being present.
-After West had tweeted that he was "done" with antisemitism, he released a Christian version of the song, titled "Hallelujah", which contains alternate vocals from both himself and the Hooligans.
-In July 2025, they featured on the song "Diddy Free" from West and King Combs's collaborative extended play (EP), Never Stop (2025).
+After West had tweeted that he was "done" with antisemitism, he released a Christian version of the song, titled "Hallelujah", containing alternate vocals from both himself and the Hooligans.
+In July 2025, they contributed uncredited vocals to "Diddy Free" from King Combs's collaborative extended play (EP) with West, Never Stop.

 Public appearances

-The Hooligans have made several appearances since the release of "Heil Hitler", including allegedly performing the song at Sean Combs' star on the Hollywood Walk of Fame.
-After being asked to leave, the purported group were spotted inside of a Buffalo Wild Wings later the same day.
+The Hooligans have made several appearances since the release of "Heil Hitler", including performing the song at Sean Combs's star on the Hollywood Walk of Fame.
+After being asked to leave, the group were spotted inside of a Buffalo Wild Wings later the same day.